 Ingredient Notes and Substitutions

-- Dried Poultry Seasoning – Don’t hesitate to use any of your preferred rubs and blends, like a lemon pepper seasoning or zesty chicken taco seasoning!
+- Dried poultry seasoning: Don’t hesitate to use any of your preferred rubs, blends, or mix seasonings, like a lemon pepper seasoning or zesty homemade taco seasoning for chicken!
+You can also use spice blends with onion powder, garlic powder, black pepper, and other spice rub you like.

-- Smoked Paprika – This spice is made from chile peppers, so it really enhances the smoky flavors in the dish.
-Chili powder or cayenne are the two best alternatives.
+- Smoked paprika: This spice is made from chile peppers, so it really enhances the smoky flavor in the dish.
+Chili powder or cayenne pepper are the two best alternatives.

 What Are Chicken Quarters?